Therapy for the Highly Sensitive Person in San Antonio

 Here’s what we’ll work on:

-✤ Break patterns of over-giving - Be kind and have boundaries.
+Break patterns of overgiving and over-functioning- Be kind and have boundaries.

-✤ Heal attachment wounds & self-doubt - Untangle the stories that told you your sensitivity was a flaw.
+Repair attachment style patterns & reconnect with your self-worth - Untangle the stories that told you your sensitivity was a flaw.

-No more seeing it as a burden.
+No more seeing your sensitivity as a burden.
 It’s a gift (and I can help you remember that).

 You Deserve a Life That Feels Fulfilling & Balanced

-❉ Let’s untangle the patterns keeping you stuck in overdoing.
+Let’s untangle the patterns that keep you locked into overdoing.

-❉ You’ll learn to stop carrying the weight of everyone else’s emotions.
+You’ll learn to stop carrying the weight of others’ emotions.

 Being an HSP Doesn’t Mean You’re Destined for Overwhelm